Page last updated 27/12/2025.

 Since the start of 2024, the Monash Student Association has been run by the Change ticket.
 Before that it was run by the Together ticket.

-Everybody agrees that there are two separate issues when looking at the misogyny article - misogyny on the one hand, and censorship and defamation on the other.
+Everybody insists that there are two separate issues when looking at the misogyny article - misogyny on the one hand, and censorship and defamation on the other.

 First, read The State of Misogyny in the MSA.
 A condensed and edited version has been published by the University of Melbourne’s Farrago and the University of Sydney’s Honi Soit.

-Individuals named as interviewees in the misogyny article include another 2025 Lot’s Wife Editor and the 2024-2025 Disabilities & Carers Officer.
+Individuals named as interviewees in the misogyny article include another 2025 Lot’s Wife Editor Aishwariya and the 2024-2025 Disabilities & Carers Officer, who was the mover of the MSC 7 motions listed later.

-The members of the MSA Executive at the time of the misogyny article’s writing and release, all linked to Change, include the 2026 National Union of Students President, a 2026 Lot’s Wife Editor (currently Treasurer since July), the 2026 MSA Secretary (currently General Representative) and the 2025-2026 Clubs & Societies President.
+The members of the MSA Executive at the time of the misogyny article’s writing and release, all linked to Change and the Labor Left, include the 2026 National Union of Students President, a 2026 Lot’s Wife Editor (currently Treasurer since July), the 2026 MSA Secretary (currently General Representative) and the 2025-2026 Clubs & Societies President.

 In the past, the Lot’s Wife Editors were able to directly consult with the MSA lawyer for advice on potential defamation.
-The experience of an MSA office bearer who submitted to Lot’s Wife in the past was that passages that were potentially defamatory would be identified and could be amended to resubmit in consultation with the Lot’s Wife Editors.
-MSA Executive members contend that this was the first case of its kind.
+The experience of an MSA office bearer who previously submitted to Lot’s Wife was that passages that were potentially defamatory would be identified and could be amended to resubmit in consultation with the Lot’s Wife Editors.
+Throughout this year, the Lot’s Wife Editors have been able to resolve these cases without MSA Executive intervention.
+The misogyny article was the first time that the Executive censored Lot’s Wife this year.

-At the end of August, Grace emailed the directly elected members of the MSA Executive - the President, Treasurer and Secretary - notifying them that she was planning the misogyny article and inviting comment.
-Grace received no direct reply to this email.
-In separate correspondence with the MSA President Sasha, Grace indicated that she would welcome advice on avoiding potential defamation to ensure that the article could be published.
+At the end of August, Grace emailed the directly elected members of the Executive - the President, Treasurer and Secretary - notifying them that she was planning the misogyny article and inviting comment.
+Grace received no direct reply to this email and never was officially emailed by any Executive member.
+In separate correspondence with the President Sasha, Grace indicated that she would welcome advice on avoiding potential defamation to ensure that the article could be published.

-Having been made aware of a potentially defamatory upcoming article about the MSA and individuals in the MSA, and given the reluctance of the Lot’s Wife Editors to cooperate with them, the MSA Executive demanded that the Lot’s Wife Editors forward Grace’s imminent submission to them for review.
-The MSA Executive kept exclusive access to the MSA lawyer.
+Having been made aware of a potentially defamatory upcoming article about the MSA and individuals in the MSA, the Executive demanded that the Lot’s Wife Editors email Grace’s imminent submission to the MSA lawyer and CC the Executive.

-In early September, a week after the advertised submission deadline for edition 6 had passed, Grace emailed a first draft to the Lot’s Wife Editors requesting that it be shared with the MSA Executive to see if an article could be published in some form.
-The MSA Executive emailed it to the MSA lawyer who advised simply, one day before edition 6 was to go to print, that the draft was potentially defamatory and that the MSA Executive would have grounds under the MSA Constitution to direct the Lot’s Wife Editors to not include it.
-Consequently, the MSA Executive voted to ban the Lot’s Wife Editors from publishing the article.
+In early September, a week after the advertised submission deadline for Lot’s Wife had passed, Grace emailed a first draft to the Editors requesting that it be shared with the Executive to see if an article could be published in some form.
+The President emailed it to the MSA lawyer who advised simply, one day before the paper was to go to print, that the draft was potentially defamatory and that the Executive would have grounds under the MSA Constitution to direct the Lot’s Wife Editors to not include it.
+Consequently, the Executive voted to ban the Lot’s Wife Editors from publishing the draft.

 In Radwife, the sixth Lot’s Wife issue of 2025, redaction bars take the place of the article.
 Separately for this edition, Radio Monash recorded Rad Wife - Aish and Georgie Chat Student Media.
 In the interview Aishwariya (a Lot’s Wife Editor and one of the students interviewed for the misogyny article) and Georgie (Radio Monash President) cover a lot of ground, but among the topics discussed are censorship and misogyny.

 A Monash Student Council meeting was scheduled for early October.
-Two days before, an agenda was circulated to MSC members and subscribers, in which item F was confidential and available only to MSC members to be discussed in camera (with no non-MSC members permitted to observe).
+Two days before, an agenda was circulated to MSC members and subscribers, in which item F was confidential and available only to MSC members to be discussed in camera (with no observers permitted).
 On the day of the meeting, a final agenda was circulated without any confidential sections.
 The final agenda was available to only MSC members before the meeting.

 Item F in the final agenda, titled Lot’s Wife Article, contained 3 motions: